-Just like estimating the maintenance needs for a car, your annual costs depend on hours of operation, operating conditions, and how well you care for the equipment.
-Let’s look at the main factors and real-world benchmarks so you can ensure you can keep maintenance costs as low as possible over the course of your machine.
+Just like estimating the maintenance needs for a car, your annual costs depend on hours of operation, operating conditions, how well you care for the equipment, and the initial quality and design of the equipment, itself.

 [00:59:59:19 – 01:00:03:01]